Indians in Japan: History

-One of the earliest Indians in Japan was a monk from the intellectual city of Madurai, who ultimately played a key role in development of Chinese Buddhism and the transmission of Chinese Buddhism to Japan.

-The history of modern Indian settlement in Japan goes back more than a century.
-As early as 1872, a few Indian businessmen and their families had settled in Yokohama as well as Okinawa.
-In 1891, Tata, then a small trading firm, established a branch in Kobe.
-By 1901, Japanese government statistics recorded 30 people from British India living in Japan.
-Local statistics of the Hyōgo Prefecture government showed 59 Indians living in the prefecture in 1905, among whom all but one were men.
+In 1901, Japanese government statistics recorded 30 people from British India living in Japan.
+There were 59 Indians living in the Hyōgo Prefecture in 1905, among whom all but one were men.

-Japanese operation in South Asia in 1942.
-Nagumo's forces are shown at the bottom of the map.

-After the destruction wreaked on Yokohama in the 1923 Great Kantō earthquake, the Indian traders there also migrated to Kobe; from then on, Kobe became the center of Japan's Indian community's growth.

-Indians in Malaya (modern day Malaysia and Singapore) were often treated more favorably by the Japanese due to the importance of India in the global war plans of the Greater East Asia Co-Prosperity Sphere.
-In comparison Chinese were sidelined due to the ongoing war between Chinese and Japanese forces in China.
+Imperial Japan

-By 1939, on the eve of World War II, the number of Indians in Hyōgo Prefecture had reached 632.
-However, due to British sanctions against Japan and the 1941 halt of shipping between Japan and their homeland, many closed their shops and left; by 1942, there were only 114 remaining.
-Three years after the Partition of India, their numbers had recovered somewhat to 255.
+After the destruction wreaked on Yokohama in the 1923 Great Kantō earthquake, the Indian traders there migrated to Kobe.
+From then on, Kobe became the center of Japan's Indian community's growth.
+In 1939, on the eve of World War II, the number of Indians in Hyōgo Prefecture was 632.
+Due to British sanctions against Japan and the 1941 halt of shipping between Japan and India, many closed their shops and left.
+In 1942, there were 114 remaining.

+Current era

-Prior to 1990, the Indian community in Japan remained centred on the Kobe area.
-However, after 1990, the numbers in Tokyo began to show a sharp increase.
+Prior to 1990, the Indian community in Japan remained centred in the Kobe area.
+After 1990, the numbers in Tokyo began a sharp increase.
 Migrants who arrived in the 1990s included industrial trainees sent by Japanese car manufacturers which had set up factories in India.
 IT professionals and their families also came to Tokyo, settling primarily in Setagaya and Minato wards.

-In 2016, the two sides signed the "Manufacturing Skill Transfer Promotion Programme" agreement for training 30,000 people over 10 years.
-In 2021, Japan and India signed an agreement to allow Indian citizens to obtain the specified skilled visa, which allows Indians to work in several fields including nursing, industrial machinery, shipbuilding, aviation, agriculture and the food services industry.
+In 2021, Japan and India signed an agreement to allow Indian citizens to obtain the specified skilled visa, which allows Indians to work in fields including nursing, industrial machinery, shipbuilding, aviation, agriculture and the food services industry.

+While strategic alignment remains the primary driver of India's popularity, cultural interest is also rising, with bilateral initiatives aiming to facilitate the exchange of 500,000 personnel over five years to deepen people-to-people ties.